patrickpark910/extract-njoy/readme.md

  Wrote to ./NJOY/U238_mt18.csv
 ```

+The CSV should have the pointwise (E, $\sigma$) data you want to load, at a fine enough grid to linearly interpolate.

 ## Code Flow

 If you are curious about what's under the hood, here's basically what happens: